VictoriaMetrics/VictoriaMetrics/README.md

   -internStringMaxLen int
      The maximum length for strings to intern.
 A lower limit may save memory at the cost of higher CPU usage.
 See https://en.wikipedia.org/wiki/String_interning .
 See also -internStringDisableCache and -internStringCacheExpireDuration (default 500)
   -license string
-     enterprise license key.
-This flag is available only in VictoriaMetrics enterprise.
-Documentation - https://docs.victoriametrics.com/enterprise.html, for more information, visit  https://victoriametrics.com/products/enterprise/ .
-To request a trial license, go to https://victoriametrics.com/products/enterprise/trial/
+     Lisense key for VictoriaMetrics Enterprise.
+See https://victoriametrics.com/products/enterprise/ .
+Trial Enterprise license can be obtained from https://victoriametrics.com/products/enterprise/trial/ .
+This flag is available only in Enterprise binaries.
+The license key can be also passed via file specified by -licenseFile command-line flag
   -license.forceOffline
-     enables offline license verification.
-License keys issued must support this feature.
-Contact our support team for license keys with offline check support.
+     Whether to enable offline verification for VictoriaMetrics Enterprise license key, which has been passed either via -license or via -licenseFile command-line flag.
+The issued license key must support offline verification feature.
+Contact info@victoriametrics.com if you need offline license verification.
+This flag is avilable only in Enterprise binaries
   -licenseFile string
-     path to file with enterprise license key.
-This flag is available only in VictoriaMetrics enterprise.
-Documentation - https://docs.victoriametrics.com/enterprise.html, for more information, visit  https://victoriametrics.com/products/enterprise/ .
-To request a trial license, go to https://victoriametrics.com/products/enterprise/trial/
-  -logNewSeries
-     Whether to log new series.
-This option is for debug purposes only.
-It can lead to performance issues when big number of new series are ingested into VictoriaMetrics
+     Path to file with license key for VictoriaMetrics Enterprise.
+See https://victoriametrics.com/products/enterprise/ .
+Trial Enterprise license can be obtained from https://victoriametrics.com/products/enterprise/trial/ .
+This flag is available only in Enterprise binaries.
+The license key can be also passed inline via -license command-line flag
   -loggerDisableTimestamps
      Whether to disable writing timestamps in logs -loggerErrorsPerSecondLimit int